How to make Prenuptial Agreements stick

 Do you specialize in family law?
 If you needed back surgery, would you go to a general practitioner?
 Likewise, there are many lawyers who are general practitioners that will handle a divorce case.
 In addition, they take business matters, bankruptcies, criminal cases, etc. That is not the type of lawyer you want handling your divorce case.
 Ask them what percentage of their practice is divorce and family law matters.
 If it is not at least 50%-75% of their practice, go elsewhere.

-I agree with this.
-Family law is such a weird and complicated type of law.
-I do not believe that clients serve themselves well to go to an attorney who is a generalist rather than someone who primarily handles family law cases.
+I believe that clients do not serve themselves well to go to an attorney who is a generalist rather than someone who primarily handles family law cases since family law is a complicated type of law.

 What would be the fee arrangement for you to handle my divorce case?
 Divorce lawyers normally set fees in one of two ways: they either charge a fixed fee for the entire case, or they charge a retainer against which they bill an hourly fee.
 Make sure you completely understand how you will be billed.
 A good lawyer will want to make sure that you completely understand and are comfortable with the fee arrangement.
 If you have any questions, ask.